Evolution of magnetic correlation in doped Hubbard model with altermagnetic spin splitting: 2 . Model and Method

 Here, $\Delta n (k)$ represents the spin polarization in momentum space.
 A nonzero value of this quantity reveals the presence of momentum-dependent spin splitting, which breaks the local spin degeneracy in reciprocal space despite the system exhibiting zero net magnetization globally.
 Through a comprehensive scan of the $(t^{\prime}/t, n)$ parameter space (where $t^{\prime}/t \in [0.1,1]$ and $n \in [0.5,1]$), the system systematically reveals symmetry-dependent magnetic correlation evolution results for the two-dimensional $t-t^{\prime}$ Hubbard model.

-We employ the constrained-path quantum Monte Carlo (CPQMC) method using a Hartree–Fock trial wave function~\cite{zhang1997,zhang1995}, which accurately captures quantum fluctuations and many-body correlation.
-By imposing a constrained-path approximation, CPQMC mitigates the fermion sign problem, enabling reliable simulations of the ground state property away from half filling.
-We study the system with lattice size $L=16 \times 16$, that provides momentum space resolution to resolve key features in the Brillouin zone, including high symmetry points ($\Gamma= (0,0)$, X= ($\pi$,0)).
-The hyper-parameters used in our CPQMC calculations are as follows: the number of walkers is $N_w=1000$; the number of blocks for relaxation is $N_{\mathrm{rel}}=10$; the number of blocks for growth estimate is $N_{\mathrm{gr}}=3$; the number of blocks after relaxation is $N_{\mathrm{meas}}=10$; the number of steps in each block is $N_s=640$; the Trotter step size is $\Delta\tau=0.01$; and the growth-control energy estimate is $E_T=-50$.
+We employ the constrained-path CPQMC method using a Hartree--Fock trial wave function~\cite{zhang1997, zhang1995}, which accurately captures quantum fluctuations and many-body correlations.
+By imposing a constrained-path approximation, CPQMC mitigates the fermion sign problem, enabling reliable simulations of the ground state properties away from half filling.
+We study the system with lattice size $L=16 \times 16$, which provides momentum space resolution to resolve key features in the Brillouin zone, including high-symmetry points $\Gamma=(0,0)$ and $X=(\pi,0)$.
+The hyper-parameters used in our CPQMC calculations are as follows: the number of walkers is $N_w=1000$; the number of blocks for relaxation is $N_{\mathrm{rel}}=10$; the number of blocks for growth estimate is $N_{\mathrm{gr}}=3$; the number of blocks after relaxation is $N_{\mathrm{meas}}=10$; the Trotter step size is $\Delta\tau=0.01$; the corresponding projected length along the imaginary time axis prior to measurement is $\beta=32$; and the growth-control energy estimate is $E_T=-50$.

 In this work, magnetic ordering tendencies are diagnosed from equal-time spin correlation, which can be evaluated from one-body Green's functions defined by fermionic creation and annihilation operators.
 We introduce the (equal-time) one-body density matrix